 The following products can be processed in our clean rooms:

 - Pigtails and patch cords up to 30 m

 - Mechanical parts

-Contact us for details of the processes or to enquire about a customized process.
+Contact us for details on processes, clean room technology, or to request a custom process.